ADA-Greenlight/ADA-Greenlight.github.io/index.md

 ## B) Replicating the paper's matching method

-In the paper they use an L-infinite norm : the pairs are created based on 4 pre-treatment variables :
+In the paper they use an $L_{\infty}$ norm : the pairs are created based on $4$ pre-treatment variables :
 * C_blocksdirtfloor : Proportion of blocks of houses with houses that has dirt floors
 * C_HHdirtfloor : Proportion of households with dirt floors
 * C_child05 : Average number of children between 0-5 years
 * C_households : Number of households
 They are matching on the observed covaraites.
-The idea is to minimise the L-infinite distance to match the pairs of control and treatment data points.
-The L-infinite distance is defined as the maximum of the absolute value of the differences between the variables for each pair of treatment and control blocks.
-We can compute the L-infinite distance between each possible pair of treated and control data points and minimise to obtain the final matching.
+The idea is to minimise the $L_{\infty}$ distance to match the pairs of control and treatment data points.
+The $L_{\infty}$ distance is defined as the maximum of the absolute value of the differences between the variables for each pair of treatment and control blocks.
+We can compute the $L_{\infty}$ distance between each possible pair of treated and control data points and minimise to obtain the final matching.

 In practice :
 - construct bipartite graph : node = sample, treated samples on one hand and control samples on the other hand.
 Edge = links one control and one treated sample, weighted with the L-infinite norm.
 - Aim : minimise the norm over the matching.
 So the algorithms finds the best matched pairs such that the norm is minimum.

-The two Figures below allows to visualise the distribution of control and treatment data before and after the matching.
+The two figures below allows to visualise the distribution of control and treatment data before and after the matching.
 No significant difference are observed.

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="90%" height="500" allowfullscreen="true" src="assets/img/boxplot_figure.html"></iframe>